-By Gerry Isabelle of Dominican Abroad
+By Gerry Isabelle from Dominican Abroad

-Located in the busy center of Brooklyn is the serene Green-Wood Cemetery.
+Located in the busy center of Brooklyn is the serene Green Wood Cemetery.
 This historic NY landmark spans 478 acres of natural beauty and local New York City history.
 In the 1800s, the Green-Wood Cemetery was the most popular tourist attraction in New York City.
 The moment you step past the majestic gates of the cemetery, you’ll understand why.

 So what can you do there today?
 Well, in addition to getting an entirely different look at NYC and stepping back in time to the 1800s, the cemetery also offers a myriad of guided experiences.
-These tours can tell you all about the famous people buried here, the history, and fascinating life stories in New York in the 1800s and 1900s.
+These tours can tell you about the famous people buried here, the history, and the fascinating life stories in New York in the 1800s and 1900s.
 They also host seasonal experiences, like the After-Hours Night-Time Cemetery Tour and concerts in the catacombs.

 To get there, take the R train to 25th Street.
 Then, you walk a block south and cross the street.
 Super easy!